BuiltInDetroit/builtindetroit.github.io/README.md

 pnpm run serve:dev
 ```

-In another tab, start a development server locally to view the site:
+In another terminal, start a development server locally to view the site:

 ```sh
 hugo server